emojicode/emojicode.github.io/src/reference/packages.md

 The object of packages is to provide an easy way of reusing code as well as allowing the programmer to divide programs into logical units.

-Each package has its own set namespaces.
+Each package has its own set of namespaces.
 If you define or import types in one package, this types will not be available in other packages without explicitly exporting and importing them.